soundshed/soundshed-app/README.md

 - More reliable amp communication
 - UI refinements
-- Code refactoring and tidy
 - More tone community features
 - Lessons (community supplied links to video lessons etc)
 - artist and song metadata for correct cross reference of tones, backing tracks and lessons.

 #### Event Mapping
-Input event from keyboard or midi can be mapped to either a preset slot (e.g. channels 1-4) or
+Input event from keyboard or midi can be mapped to either a preset slot (e.g. channels 1-4).
+The app can currently learn some midi control inputs and assign them to channel selections.

 #### Default FX
 - default slot settings (fx type, parameter settings) can be applied, e.g a default Noise Gate configuration which can either be applied all the time or on demand.

 ## Build
 ![app build](https://github.com/soundshed/soundshed-app/workflows/app%20build/badge.svg)
-- Prerequisites: Node JS 14.x or higher, npm 6.14 or higher.
+- Prerequisites: Node JS 16.x or higher, npm 6.14 or higher.
 Windows, macOS or Linux

-- Building the bluetooth-serial-port node module has various requirements depending on the platform you are developing for: https://github.com/tinyprinter/node-bluetooth-serial-port - we are using a custom fork with minor fixes.

 - VS Code is the recommended editor